kkohbrok/draft-kohbrok-mls-leaf-operation-intents/draft-kohbrok-mls-leaf-operation-intents.md

 }
 ~~~

+LeafNode, RefHash and SignWithLabel are as defined in {{!RFC9420}}.

 - `group_id`: The ID of the group in which context the LeafOperationIntent was
   sent
 - `sender_index`: The index of the sender's leaf in the group
-- `leaf_ref`: A hash computed over the leaf of the sender as specified above
+- `leaf_ref`: A hash computed over the LeafNode of the sender using the
+  MakeLeafNodeRef function
 - `intent`: The intent and a potential payload
 - `signature`: A signature over all fields except the signature itself using the
   sender's leaf signature key